BarbarianBunny/cardopedia/README.md

 # [Cardopedia](https://barbarianbunny.github.io/cardopedia/webpage/index.html)

+!
+Not update past the very first cards !
 A fan made cardopedia for the game [Stacklands](https://store.steampowered.com/app/1948280/Stacklands/).

 Designed to minimize your time searching for cards and their relationships.